icopy-site/awesome-cn/docs/awesome/awesome-zsh-plugins.md

 - [direnv](https://github.com/ptavares/zsh-direnv) - A plugin for installing and loading [direnv](https://github.com/direnv/direnv.git).
 Inspired by [zsh-pyenv](https://github.com/mattberther/zsh-pyenv).
 - [dirrc](https://github.com/gmatheu/shell-plugins) - Executes `.dirc` when present in a directory you `cd` into.
 - [dirstack](https://github.com/gepoch/oh-my-zsh-dirstack) - Plugin for displaying the dirstack info on a single line.
+- [diskfree](https://github.com/alex-crouch/zsh-diskfree/) - Displays the free space on your disk in your prompt.
 - [doas (anatolykopyl)](https://github.com/anatolykopyl/doas-zsh-plugin) - Easily prefix your current or previous commands with `doas` by pressing `ESC` twice.
 - [doas (senderman)](https://github.com/Senderman/doas-zsh-plugin) - Easily prefix your current or previous commands with `doas` by pressing `ESC` twice.
 - [docker-aliases](https://github.com/webyneter/docker-aliases) - `Docker` aliases for everyday use.